Social Security Disability Attorneys in South Carolina

 The other type of disability is SSI.
 This is supplemental income based on the household income and assets.
 If the income in the household increases then SSI benefits decrease and vice versa.
 As long as you meet the income requirements, you will be eligible for SSI, regardless of the last time you worked.

 For a variety of different reasons, a person’s claim for disability may be denied.
-If this happens to you, it would be a good idea to have a consultation with an attorney who handles disability appeals.
+If this happens to you, it would be a good idea to have a consultation with a Social Security disability attorney who handles appeals.
 You would want someone with experience fighting for your disability.

 At Schiller & Hamilton, we specialize in Social Security Disability in South Carolina.